kodsmed/1DV027-WT1-GitInfo-WithOAuth2AndGraphql/README.md

 Please review [all requirements of the application](../../issues/) including (#1, #2, #3, #4, #5, #6, #7, #8, #9, #10, #11, #12, #13, and #14).
 Pay special attention to the labels indicating if a requirement is required or optional.

 As you implement tasks and add functionality, it is important to create and close issues accordingly.

+## Issues

+* 1 As a developer, I want the code to be clear and well-structured.
+* 2 As a developer, I want to reuse code.
+Npm packages and I validate them.
+* 3 As a developer, I want to manage dependencies and organize scripts I use often.
+Package.json, Manifest etc.
+* 4 The source code in all projects must be documented according to the best practices of the programming language used including line comments.
+All classes, methods and functions except anonymous functions must be documented.
+Code hard to understand is documented with line comments.
+* 5 As a developer, I want the source code to follow a coding standard.
+The code should be es-linted and follow the standard of the programming language used.
+* 6 As a student, I want it to be possible for the examiner to follow the creation of the application.
+Commits.
+* 7 As an end-user, I want to access the service over the internet.
+Https must be enforced.
+The service must be resilient and restart if it crashes.
+The service must be operational in a "production" environment, ie, no dev packages.
+* 8 As a developer and end-user, I want the keys and tokens to be handled correctly.
+* 9 As a student, I want the examiner to be able to read a complete Assignment Report, provided with correct links.
+Fill in the Assignment Report.
+The link to my application is clearly visible.
+* 10 As an end user, I want to be able to login to the application using my gitlab.lnu.se-account.
+* 11 As an end user, I want to be able to see my profile information on the start page.
+Name, Username, User ID, Email, Avatar, last activity date and time.
+* 12 As an end user, I want to be able to see my 101 latest activities.
+* 13 As an end user, I want to be able to list at most three groups, and at most, five projects, including subgroups, of a specific group, along with the date and author of the most recent commit for each project.

+* 14 As a developer, I want to organize the code, making it easier to develop, test and maintain.
+OPTIONAL.